 An algorithm is software logic that’s designed to solve a problem.
 That’s the textbook definition, anyway.

 In this case, though, Instagram uses an algorithm to show users what they want to see.
-In other words, it prioritizes posts based on user interests.
+Specifically, the new algorithm uses 3 factors to make this determination.
+They are:

 Users who are really into fishing, for example, will more likely see fishing photos at the top of their feed than family photos of distant relatives they haven’t talked to in years.
 That’s the Instagram algorithm in action.